anikasparkle22/My-Websites/Toxins-Website/db/readme.md

-when you pull this and start debugging, be sure to delete the site.sqlite and the checksum for this to work properly.
+when you pull this and start debugging, it will generate a checksum and site.sqlite file